kevinsewell/aronim-bookstore/docs/adr/003_kotlin_dsl_for_gradle_build_configuration.md

-# ADR-002: Using Kotlin DSL for Gradle Build Configuration
+# ADR-003: Using Kotlin DSL for Gradle Build Configuration

 ## Status
 Accepted

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our project uses Gradle as its build tool, and we need to decide on the language to use for our build scripts.
 Gradle supports two Domain-Specific Languages (DSLs) for build configuration: